Lost statehood leaves Jammu & Kashmir locals seething

 SRINAGAR: As a truncated Jammu and Kashmir awoke to its new-found status as a Union Territory on Thursday, a lone shikarawallah rowed his vessel on Srinagar’s Dal Lake under grey and overcast conditions.

-On the lake’s bank, shuttered eateries at the famous Nishat Garden and a near-deserted boulevard appeared to reflect the feelings of the common man: that of anger, betrayal and deceit.
+On the lake’s bank, shuttered eateries at the famous Nishat Garden and a near-deserted boulevard appeared to reflect the feelings of the common man: that of anger, betrayal and despair.

 ALSO READ| Jammu & Kashmir to be under central rule for an 'indefinite period'